elteron1/fast-arch-setup/README.md

 # fast-arch-setup
-Just fast setup for my arch distro
+Just fast setup for my arch distro installation
 If you use same apps you can use this script too